chyoon2/Library-V2.0/README.md

 - where are we adding copies?(ie into our copies table) on our website.
     - in copies create, viewbagbookname and "add/submit" a copy in the table.
 -
+-be able to obtain and pass a copyId.
+-be able to find first copyid that isnt already checked out. in controller.
+-change that copyid record to true.
+-

 ## 🐛Known Bugs